drankush/COIL/README.md

     * **Read:**  View case data, search records, and filter results.
     * **Update:** Modify existing case records as needed.
     * **Delete:** Remove case records securely.
 * **Google Drive Integration:**  Directly access case-specific folders in Google Drive with the click of a button.
 Folders are automatically created if they don't exist.
+This integration is useful for saving anonymized radiological/clinical images.
 * **Web App Deployment:**  Deploy COIL as a web app for easy access within your institution or practice.